Fedict/fts-gui-sign/documentation/description app modules.md

   + a text with a number before it

 ## controlIds
-a module to control applicions ids
+a module to control applications ids

 + flowId : a unique id for the every flow
 + requestId : a unique id for the every API request